Samsung Galaxy S21 Ultra review: Strong overall package without major weaknesses

 One of the highlights is the built-in OLED display on the front.
 This measures an impressive 6,8 inches and has a razor-sharp resolution of 3.200 x 1.440 pixels.
 Individual pixels cannot be recognized in everyday life.
 In addition, the panel supports a smooth refresh rate of 120Hz and this year it can finally be used with the WQHD + resolution at the same time.
 Furthermore, it is a so-called LTPO display, which was introduced with the Note 20 Ultra.
 LTPO technology enables the smartphone to switch between different refresh rates.

-I can only say positive things about the quality.
-Starting with the excellent and realistic color reproduction, the OLED-typical really good black value, the white value, up to the fantastic brightness.
-No other display is as bright in automatic mode.
-As a result, even on sunny days there are no Protrouble with readability.
-But unfortunately I was a bit disappointed with the viewing angle stability, which by no means means that it's bad, but compared to the competition and in view of the high price I would have expected a little more.
-Samsung could improve this a bit with future smartphones.
+I can say almost only positive things about the quality.
+Starting with the excellent and realistic color reproduction, the really good black level that is typical for OLED, the white level, and the fantastic brightness.
+No other display gets as bright in automatic mode.
+As a result, even on sunny days there are no problems with readability.
+Unfortunately, I was a little disappointed with the viewing angle stability, which by no means means that it is bad, but compared to the competition and considering the high price, I would have expected a little more.
+Samsung could improve this a little in future smartphones.

 Software - One UI